Gas vs. Wood Fire Pits: Which Is Right for You in 2026?

 Ideal for: Enthusiasts looking for a non-traditional fire pit shape and style.
 Perfect for those seeking a unique outdoor addition with a transitional aesthetic.

-Features: This pit is individually made by hand and is signed/numbered by the artisan.
-It is made of high-strength carbon steel and stands nearly 4-feet tall.
+Features: The Vesuvius pit is individually made by hand and is signed/numbered by the artisan.
+It is made of high-strength carbon steel and stands nearly 4 feet tall.

 DIY Square Smokeless Fire Pit Kit